Magnetic Resonance Imaging

 MRI allows the doctor to see detailed images of soft-tissue structures near and around bones from any angle.
 It is widely used to diagnose sports-related injuries because it can detect very small tears in ligaments and muscles.
 It can also help to diagnose heart problems, brain and nervous system disorders, certain types of cancer, and many other conditions.

-When Could Keep You from Getting an MRI?
+What Could Keep You from Getting an MRI?

 If you have a pacemaker, you need to consult with your physician.
 All joint replacements/implants will be safe.
 Other metallic implants (aneurysm clips, hearing implants, or other non-joint implants) may not be MRI safe.
 Check with your doctor if you are pregnant or have any loose metal in your body (eye injury, shrapnel, etc.).